macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 You’ll *connect* your Flask app to an existing SQL database.
 Connecting will require your own database username and database password, *unless* using SQLite.

 .. note:: You *can* create the SQL database using Python, but *that is not required.* If you already have a database, all you need to worry about is how to connect it.
 If you *do* use Python to create a SQL database (and that’s an “if,” not a necessity), you will only do it once.
 You don’t create the same database again and again.
+Yes, this seems like a no-brainer — but you need to think about what your code is *doing.*

 Your database may have one table, or more than one table.
 That depends on what you need, or the structure of the existing SQL database.
 You’ll need to know the table name(s).
-You’ll need to know the fieldnames (column headings) in each table.
+You’ll need to know the field names (column headings) in each table.

 Your app might only *read from* your SQL database.
 You can write SQL queries to accomplish this — using Flask-SQLAlchemy commands to do so.
 Note that you won’t write a straightforward SQL query.
 Here is an example of Flask-SQLAlchemy syntax: